Did I say that things had slowed down – oh contraire! Almost halfway into the year and so much has happened this year.

 I found a 1957 formica table with six chairs that I bought in the Dordogne for a good price, but three hours drive away.
 It’s in remarkable condition considering the age and type of use.
 But perhaps more importantly, it has sparked a theme for my kitchen.
 I found some lights on ebay that I repainted three of the four to get the look I wanted.

-Renovation: Well that happens as part of redecoration but I am getting an electric Chauffe-eau for my hot water to save me buying oil to run my central heating boiler thtrough the summer months.
+Renovation: Well that happens as part of redecoration but I am getting an electric Chauffe-eau for my hot water to save me buying oil to run my central heating boiler through the summer months.
 I bought these great lights on ebay.
-All but on have been repainted to have colours that will go with my colour scheme.
+All but they have been repainted in colours that will go the scheme I have in mind.
 I also need to buy two replacement windows to fit before the winter arrives, make a new back door and close up a sort of window in the cellar by the autumn.

 I finish om a note that in just under four weeks I have an appointment where I hope to be prescribed correct medication.
 The first serious step in moving towards surgery.